sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/1 The Hand.md

 Lily didn't hear or see the door open while she was busy scrubbing her body clean, in the steam and the noise of the shower.

 The first indication that someone had entered the bathroom was a single tentacle reaching in, to gently brush over her body.
-She stiffened and snapped toward the intruder, only to notice the vague shape of her captive and companion behind the mist.
+She stiffened and snapped toward the intruder, only to notice the vague shape of her captor and companion behind the mist.
 "Oh.
 Morning."

 "Good morning, my dear," came Octavio's gurgly voice from the other side of the steam cloud.
 "Sleep well?"